 Adventure Gate Hotel

 It is an excellent option for a comfortable and affordable stay.
-The property features spacious rooms with all the necessary amenities and complimentary WiFi and breakfast.
+The property features spacious rooms with all necessary amenities, complimentary WiFi, and breakfast.

 Baan Tawai Village Hotel